SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 The from name of the email sender.

 ## content.meta_description
 Prints the meta description of a page.
+When pulling the meta description of a page, it is better to use the variable page_meta.meta_description.

 ## content.name
 The name of a post, email, or page.
 For pages and emails this will print the internal content name, while for posts this will print the post title.
 For blog posts, this is the post title that displays.
 For other types of content, this is generally an internal name.
 This variable includes a wrapper so that it is editable via the UI, when included in blog posts.
 If you want to print the content name without a wrapper, use page_meta.name.